PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

 Information moves quickly and in both directions, boosting the signal.
 By increasing the signal you can quickly cut scope, realize you’re tackling the wrong problem, or come up with a more elegant solution – something engineers can do most effectively because they have the background on the existing architecture and components.

-Companies still need product managers (I'm the Head of Product at PostHog after all 😅), but we ship faster and better because our engineers are actively speaking to users.
+Companies still need product managers (I'm the Head of Product at PostHog after all 😅), but we ship faster and better because our [product engineers](/blog/what-is-a-product-engineer) speak directly to users.
 And, because our product managers aren't spending all their time on tickets, they have time to surface new opportunities or build out [our bigger vision](/blog/helping-engineers-to-product).

-> **Sidenote:** PostHog's session recording feature came about because Karl, one our engineers, took the time to talk to a user and realized the best solution was integrating recordings with our existing product analytics product.
+> 💬 **Sidenote:** PostHog's session recording feature came about because Karl, one our engineers, took the time to talk to a user and realized the best solution was integrating recordings with our existing product analytics tool.
 One hackathon later, we had a prototype.
-Session recording is now a core part of our product and was a key driver in our strategy shift from a product analytics tool to a product operating-system.
+Session recording is now a core part of our product and was a key driver in our strategy shift from a pure, self-hosted product analytics tool to an all-in-one product OS.

 ## How to talk to users (as an engineer)